compose-spec/compose-spec/spec.md

 A top-level version property is required by the specification.
 Version MUST be 3.x or later, legacy docker-compose 1.x and 2.x are not included as part of this specification.
 Implementations MAY accept such legacy formats for compatibility purposes.

 The specification format follows [Semantic Versioning](https://semver.org), which means that the file format is backward compatible within a major version set.
 As the specification evolves, minor versions MAY introduce new elements and MAY deprecate others for removal in the next major version.
-Implementations MUST support features until they are removed in the next major release.

 Implementations MAY ignore attributes used in a configuration file that are not supported by the declared version, whenever then are valid for a more recent version.
-If they do, a warning message MUST inform user.
+If they do, a warning message MUST inform the user.

 ## The Compose application model